 We are hopeful people.

-We are we're folks that believe in grit.
+We're folks who believe in grit.

 We believe in having big dreams and make sure our kids have a great future.